www.BillSmithBooks.com BillSmithBooks.com

 What separates a great story from a forgettable one is how the story is told.
 The author's job is to make the reader care about the characters.

-If you write the stories you'll love, you'll have the perseverance to finish what you start.
-Not only that, writing what you love will help you find your own voice and enable you to build an audience of readers who "get" you.
+If you write the stories you love, you'll have the perseverance to finish what you start.
+Not only that, writing what you love will help you find your own voice and enable you to build an audience of readers who "get" what you are doing.

 If you want to learn about the craft of writing, here are some helpful books on the subject: